-Women’s Health Research at Yale has launched a study to uncover sex-specific differences in immune response to SARS-CoV-2, the virus which causes COVID-19.
+Investigators funded by Women’s Health Research at Yale have identified significant differences in how the immune systems of women and men respond to the virus that causes COVID-19.

 Three members in the Department of Immunobiology have received awards from ICIS, the International Cytokine and Interferon Society

 Department of Immunobiology members, Carrie Lucas, Aaron Ring and Autumn York, have been announced as ICIS 2020 ICIS Young Investigator Award Winners

 - August 24, 2020Source: Vox